iOS guide

 Can Quick Search File scan every folder on my iPhone automatically?

-No. iOS requires users to authorize folders through the Files picker.
-Quick Search File indexes only the folders you choose.
+No. iOS requires users to authorize folders through the Files picker, connect OneDrive through Microsoft OAuth, or connect Dropbox through Dropbox OAuth.
+Quick Search File indexes only locations you choose or connect.

 Can every cloud provider folder be selected?